dariol83/ccsds/README.md

 - **CCSDS 911.5-B-3** Space Link Extension--Return Operational Control Fields Service Specification
 - **CCSDS 912.1-B-4** Space Link Extension--Forward CLTU Service Specification
 - **CCSDS 913.1-B-2** Space Link Extension--Internet Protocol for Transfer Services

-The implementation has been done in Java and follows the latest modular changes in the Java platform since version 9.
-Stable releases are published on Maven Central.
-The latest code version is always available on the master branch here on GitHub.

 **Disclaimer: this code is implemented as personal hobby, and it is not endorsed by any organization, association or company.
 As such, strict compliance to the different standards as well as correct behaviour cannot be